inovex/scrumlr.io/server/README.md

 ## Testing

-To run the tests localy run
+To run the tests locally run

 ```bash
 make test
 ```

-For more information about the tests refere to the [testing documentation](./docs/testing.md).
+For more information about the tests refer to the [testing documentation](./docs/testing.md).

 ## API